tnebooks/10th-english/content.en/3-The Tempest/_index.md

 dismissed Ariel from his service, to the great joy of that lively little spirit.

+##About the author
+**William Shakespeare**
+(1564–1616) was
+born in Stratfordupon-Avon, England.
+He was an English
+poet, playwright and actor.
+He is widely regarded as both the greatest writer in the English language and the world's pre-eminent dramatist.
+His surviving body of work includes 37 plays, 154 sonnets and two narrative poems, the majority of which he penned between
+1589 and 1613.

 ##Glossary
 **tormenting** (v) – making someone suffer or worry a lot